mauriciogtec/IRL-presentation/presentation.md

 ## Conclusion

 - Using GAN is equivalent to IRL on trajectories
-- Putting a special structure on the discriminator can be used to estimate the expert's policy $p(\tau)$, which in turns gives an estimate of the cost/reward of trajectory
+- Putting a special structure on the discriminator can be used to estimate the experts' reward function $R_\theta(\tau) = -c_\theta(\tau)$ of a trajectory, which in turns gives an estimate of the experts' policy
-- No examples given by the authors.
-Why can that be?
+- No experiments given by the authors.

 ---